 As outside agents, the services provided by external collectors are not within the scope of employment of the regional health authority.
 This includes health-care professionals who are employees of a regional health authority and who are collecting specimens as a business, or as a convenience for co-workers, friends or family outside of their regular work.

-If you are an external collector, please read the information on this page.
+If you are an external collector, please read the information on this page, including the instructions and guidelines for proper collection of laboratory specimens.

 What you need to know